danhnguyen8br/loan-ai/MORTGAGE_SIMULATOR_README.md

 The Mortgage Cost Simulator supports two distinct scenario types:

 1. **MORTGAGE PURCHASE (Vay mua BĐS)** - Compute payment schedule and total cost for a NEW loan used to buy property
-2. **REFINANCE (Tái tài trợ / Chuyển khoản vay)** - Model switching from an existing loan to a new one
+2. **REFINANCE (Chuyển ngân hàng / Chuyển khoản vay)** - Model switching from an existing loan to a new one

 ## Scenario Types